ludvig-sandh/RTS-SAT/README.md

 - [ ] Compile to a static library
 - [ ] Add sample code that uses library
 - [ ] Schedule visualizer
+- [ ] Support offsets in all schedulers